Global Options include short courses to full academic semesters (or year).

 Initial applications for the next semester abroad are due no later than Goizueta's registration for that semester.
 Later applications will be reviewed if they meet the individual school deadlines and there is space available.

 Student attending for a full semester receive the equivalent of a semester at Goizueta - 15 credits.
 Others are evaluated by the ECTS system.
 One 3 credit course at Goizueta is 6 ECTS.
 Any required courses (leadership or MSM) are waived for students abroad.
+If the school is on "quarters," you will receive 12 Goizueta credits and may need another course to finish your degree requirements at Emory.

 For Semester Abroad, tuition and living expenses are based on Emory's budget.
 If the cost of living is higher at the host school, students may apply for a budget adjustment with appropriate documentation.
 Also, travel expenses may qualify for a budget adjustment.
 Tuition and scholarships remain the same as students pay Emory for those.

 There is one scholarship awarded to students who are studying abroad: the Paul Rosensweig Global Exchange Fellowship.
 Brochures are available from the MBA Program Office.
+The applications are due in April.